Technologicat/unpythonic/README.md

 ### Tail call optimization (TCO) / explicit continuations

 Express algorithms elegantly without blowing the call stack - with explicit, clear syntax.

-Since v0.8.5, generators can be tail-chained into another generator; see the [`gtco`](unpythonic/gtco.py) module.
-This section, however, talks about TCO for regular functions.

 *Tail recursion*: